kmantel/aw-android/README.md

 ### For Oculus Quest

 > **Note**
 > At some point a Quest system upgrade broke the ability to allow ActivityWatch access to usage stats.
-This can be fixed by manually assigning the needed permission using adb: `adb shell appops set net.activitywatch.android android:get_usage_stats allow`
+This can be fixed by manually assigning the needed permission using adb: `adb shell appops set net.activitywatch.android.clone android:get_usage_stats allow`

 It's available [on SideQuest](https://sidequestvr.com/#/app/201).